About

 Sales

-Sean has been in the turf industry for 17 years - the last 10 plus years with Sodco.
+Sean has been in the turf industry for 17 years – the last 10 plus years with Sodco.
 A 1990 graduate of The Watkinson School in Hartford, CT, Sean attended Jacksonville University in Jacksonville, FL and advanced his turf education at Lake City Community College (now Florida Gateway College) in Lake City, FL, as well as the University of Connecticut.
+During this time, Sean worked at various golf courses in Florida and Connecticut, including TPC at Sawgrass in Ponte Vedra, FL.

 Jim Studley